Promptozor

 AI comparisons

-Best AI tool for web research in 2026: Perplexity, ChatGPT or Gemini?
+Best AI tools for web research in 2026: Perplexity, Gemini, ChatGPT, Claude and alternatives

 Artificial intelligence becomes useful when it serves a specific situation.
 This guide gives you a practical method, concrete examples and prompts you can adapt immediately.